 Expendable containers must be validated by the Supplier prior to the first shipment to the GM receiving location, with documentation that proves validation tests have been successfully completed.
 These test standards are ASTM D4169 package testing or ISTA 3E package testing.

-Similar to expendable and standard containers with expendable dunnage, these tests include shock, vibration and compression testing.
-Conditioning is again optional; however the safety factor must be greater than 3.5.
+Similar to expendable and standard containers with expendable dunnage, these tests include shock, vibration, and compression testing.
+Conditioning is again optional; but, the safety factor must be greater than 3.5.

 What is ISTA 3E General Motors Package Testing?

 The scope of ISTA 3E package testing for GM parts contains seven test sequences.
 The first two tests are atmospheric preconditioning and atmospheric conditioning.
 The next two packaging test blocks are shock tests.
 The first is a horizontal impact.
 The second shock test is a rotational edge drop test.

 Following the shock testing is compression testing.
 This compression test can be completed with either a compression machine or weights and a load spreader.
 Following the compression tests is vibration testing.
 The vibrations tests are at a random vibration.
 The final test method is another test sequence of rotational edge drop testing.